-As kids get older, having a little bit more independence helps them mature, make their own choices (and accept the consequences if they make bad ones), and build confidence.
-But it still keeps you up at night.
-Let us propose a compromise: a kids smartwatch.
-The best smartwatches for kids allow them to roam while you to lovingly monitor their location via military-grade GPS.
+As kids get older, having a little bit more independence helps them mature, make their own choices, and build confidence.
+But we’ll be the first to admit it still keeps you up at night.
+Let us propose a compromise: a kids smartwatch for your offspring.
+Before you argue that your son or daughter is already connected enough, let us counter with the fact that the best smartwatches for kids allow them to roam while you to lovingly monitor their location via military-grade GPS.
+Voila!
 Unlike much of parenting, everybody gets what they want.

 Waterproof, camera-enabled, and running off 4G, the Tracker Pro provides multiple redundancies that allow you to speak with and track your child.
 Along with calls, messaging, SOS button, images, and geofencing, your child is concurrently tracked via GPS, LBS, and WiFi for precision.
 If one goes down, the others are quietly humming in the background.